-- (a) the appointment and succession of the CEO and monitoring CEO performance, approving CEO compensation and providing advice and counsel to the CEO in the execution of the CEO's duties; - (b) approving a position description for the CEO; - (c) reviewing CEO performance at least annually, against agreed-upon written objectives; - (d) approving decisions relating to senior management, including: - (i) the appointment and discharge of officers of the Corporation and members of the senior leadership team; - (ii) the compensation and benefits for members of the senior leadership team; - (iii) the acceptance of outside directorships on public companies by executive officers (other than not-for-profit organizations); - (iv) through the Human Resources and Compensation Committee, the annual corporate and business unit performance objectives utilized in determining incentive compensation or other awards to officers; and - (v) through the Human Resources and Compensation Committee, the employment contracts, termination and other special arrangements with executive officers, or other employee groups if such action is likely to have a subsequent material impact on the Corporation or its basic human resource and compensation policies.
+- (a) the appointment and succession of the CEO and monitoring CEO performance, approving CEO compensation and providing advice and counsel to the CEO in the execution of the CEO's duties; - (b) approving a position description for the CEO; - (c) reviewing CEO performance at least annually, against agreed-upon written objectives; - (d) approving decisions relating to executive officers1, including: - (i) the appointment and discharge of executive officers; - (ii) the compensation and benefits for executive officers; - (iii) the annual corporate and business unit performance objectives utilized in determining incentive compensation or other awards to executive officers; and - (iv) the employment contracts, termination and other special arrangements with executive officers. - (e) monitoring the performance of executive officers; - (f) ensuring succession planning programs are in place, including programs to train and develop management; - (g) approving Director compensation; and - (h) with the assistance of the Corporate Governance and Nominating Committee, the Board has responsibility for approving the acceptance of outside directorships on public companies by executive officers (other than not-for-profit organizations).

-- (e) monitoring the performance of senior management; - (f) to the extent feasible, satisfying itself as to the integrity of the CEO and other senior officers and that the CEO and other senior officers create a culture of integrity throughout the Corporation; - (g) ensuring succession planning programs are in place, including programs to train and develop management; - (h) approving any related party transaction or any transaction involving a director or officer of the Corporation, regardless of materiality; and - (i) through the Human Resources and Compensation Committee, approving certain matters relating to all officers, including the annual salary policy/program for officers.

-15. Strategy and Plans
+12. Strategy and Plans

-- (a) adopt a strategic planning process and approve, at least annually, a strategic plan, which takes into account, among other things, the opportunities and risks of the business of the Corporation; - (b) approve capital commitment and expenditure budgets and related operating plans; - (c) approve, through the Human Resources and Compensation Committee, financial and operating objectives used in determining compensation; - (d) approve political and material charitable donation budgets; - (e) approve the entering into, or withdrawing from, lines of business that are, or are likely to be, material to the Corporation; - (f) approve material divestitures and acquisitions; and - (g) monitor management's achievements in implementing major corporate strategies and objectives, in light of changing circumstances.
+- (a) develop and adopt a strategic planning process and approve a strategic plan which takes into account, among other things, the opportunities and risks of the business of the Corporation; - (b) approve capital commitment and expenditure budgets and related operating plans; - (c) approve the entering into, or withdrawing from, lines of business that are, or are likely to be, material to the Corporation;